hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

-﻿# The Danciad or, Dancer's Monitor
-# Being a descriptive Sketch in Verse on the different Styles and Methods of dancing Quadrilles, Waltzes, Country Dances, &c. &c. as practised at various Public Balls and Assemblies; also on the Pretensions of certain Professors and Teachers of Dancing to that Title; on the Mode of Admission to, and of conducting various Places, termed Académies for Dancing; likewise On the Nature and Quality of what are frequently called Grand, Free, Select, Fancy Dress, Friendly, Characteristic, Charity, and Dress Balls.
-Together with Observations on the Laws regarding Dancing, with Extracts from the Acts of Parliament relating thereto.
+﻿# The Danciad or, Dancer's Monitor Being a Descriptive Sketch in Verse on the Different Styles and Methods of Dancing Quadrilles, Waltzes, Country Dances, &c. &c. as Practised at Various Public Balls and Assemblies; also on the Pretensions of Certain Professors and Teachers of Dancing to that Title; on the Mode of Admission to, and of Conducting Various Places, Termed Académies for Dancing; Likewise on the Nature and Quality of What Are Frequently Called Grand, Free, Select, Fancy Dress, Friendly, Characteristic, Charity, and Dress Balls.
+Together with Observations on the Laws Regarding Dancing, with Extracts from the Acts of Parliament Relating Thereto
 ## Thomas Wilson
+## Transcribed by Library of Congress, Yuriy Chernyshov

 ### Dedication